Updated March 15, 2023

 Save on bigger items

 Looking for furniture, a used car or even a new housemate?
 Gumtree is a good place to start the search – it is basically Australia’s Craigslist.
+We also suggest Facebook Marketplace.
+It’s really popular in Sydney and we’ve found second-hand rugs, fans, kitchen supplies and more there.

 34. Find bargains on Facebook groups